(Formerly Let's Talk About Touching)

 The development of the second edition was supported and guided by a broadly based community advisory committee.
 This edition of Let's Talk reflects up to date research on prevention education for young children and emphasizes positive touch.

-The Let’s Talk kit contains the following materials:
+Let’s Talk Teachers are provided with a kit as part of their training and contains the following materials:

 - A program manual that includes nine lesson plans and a variety of resource materials that can be shared with families.
 The materials are available in English, French, Chinese, Serbo-Croatian, Punjabi, Spanish and Vietnamese.